 - The Tao of Democracy: Using Co-Intelligence to Create a World that Works for All with Rosa Zubizarreta (The Writers’ Collective, 2003)

-Martin’s passion is research, promotion and co-designing structures and processes which enable groups or society to deal more adequately with current and future major challenges.
+Martin’s passion is research, promotion and co-designing structures and processes which support us to deal more adequately with current and future major challenges.
 Martin works mainly in Europe leading workshops, facilitating, coaching and creating videos on participatory processes.
-Besides working with Tom on this Pattern Language he has initiated and is working on the following two projects.
+Besides working with Tom on this Pattern Language he has initiated and is working on following project: